 - Ayahuasca is currently being evaluated in several prominent research universities and medical schools in the United States and globally as a promising therapeutic agent for conditions including substance use disorder and mental health illnesses

 If you or a loved one struggle with a substance use disorder, help is available.
-Contact The Recovery Village Palm Beach to speak with a representative about how addiction treatment can help people achieve a healthier future.
+Contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how addiction treatment can help people achieve a healthier future.
 Take the first step toward long-term sobriety, call today.

 Frecska, Ede; Bokor, Petra; Winkelman, Michael.
 “The Therapeutic Potentials of Ayahuasca: Possible Effects against Various Diseases of Civilization.”
 Frontiers in Pharmacology, March 2016.
 Accessed July 22, 2019.